UCKarl/UCKarl.github.io/tips.md

 tags: [tips]
 ---

-# Algorithm and software development how to's
+### Matrix Calculations

+Algorithmss

-## Multiple Gits on a Mac
+### Multiple Gits on a Mac

-## Dockerfiles
+As it turns out, if you have a Mac and multiple Github pages (perhaps one for work and one for fun, let's say), you've probably run into a permissions problem.

+### Dockerfile

+s